 So, Aikido is the...
 Way of Spiritual Harmony.

 Aikido focuses on the balance and harmony of your body, mind, and spirit.
 You can only achieve this if you remain relaxed.
-In this way nothing is forced so your body joins with your spirit and the universal energy naturally, everything then becomes one.
+In this way nothing is forced so your body joins with your spirit and universal energy naturally becomes one.

-Morihei Ueshiba believed in peace and taught Aikido as a peaceful way of ending aggression.
+Morihei Ueshiba taught Aikido as a peaceful way of ending aggression.
 Both spiritual and philosophical developments are essential ingredients.
 The Aikido concepts of giving (nage) and receiving (uke) energy can be applied in practice.

-Uke and Nage is similar to the Chinese Yin and Yang principles.
+Uke/Nage is similar to the Chinese Yin/Yang principles.
 Aikido can be effectively studied by a thorough understanding of both extremes.
-The give and take nature of these two characteristics are the basis from which ki energy and other important principles are learnt.
+The give and take nature of these two characteristics are the basis from which ki energy is learnt.

 The philosophy of Aikido concepts deal with how you can learn to adapt, be flexible, stay calm, and blend with your life situation.